deepcausality-rs/deep_causality/dcl_data_structures/Readme.md

 Macros had to move to a separate crate because somehow these can't reside in the same crate using them.

-**SlidingWindow**

-I noticed three minor issues when looking for existing sliding windows in Rust.
-First, either vector was used with a particular performance penalty, or some unsafe code was used for maximum performance.
-However, I was looking for a fast yet safe implementation.

-Second, a sliding window usually performs better when over-allocated, meaning, for size n, you allocate k*n with a constant k to delay the index shift when hitting the end of the underlying data structure.
-In that sense, you trade memory for better performance.
-When I looked at existing sliding windows,this feature was not implemented.

-Third, some crates lacked documentation, others seemed abandoned, and so I couldn't find a default implementation to use; therefore, I wrote the SlidingWindow.

-**ArrayGrid**

-ArrayGrid became necessary in a trait that has a signature requiring a single type that could represent multiple shapes, from scalar to a 4D Matrix.
-Conventionally, a tensor would be a good fit, but since the signature is part of the hot path, performance became a consideration.
-After seeing the significant performance boost resulting from the const generic array implementation of the sliding window, it was time to take the idea one step further.
-Therefore, I wrote the ArrayGrid, a single unified type representing only low dimensional structures (Scalar, Vector, Matrix) as a static const generic array for best performance.

 ## 🚀 Install